 - The platform is highly integrated with Office 365, which allows you to collaborate on a document without even having to switch apps, and share it immediately.

 - You can communicate through groups, channels, or direct messages.

 - Schedule and join meetings effortlessly.

-- Meetings are automatically recorded and can be reviewed after finished for those members who missed it, along with the meeting notes and agreed actions.
+- Meetings are automatically recorded and can be reviewed after finished for those members who missed them, along with the meeting notes and agreed actions.

-- It is available not only via desktop but also via a web browser and even mobile device.
+- It is available not only via desktop but also via a web browser and even mobile devices.

 — Natik Ameen, Marketing Expert, Canz Marketing